RedisLabs/redislabs-docs/content/platforms/kubernetes/redb/create-aa-database.md

 Title: Create Active-active databases on Kubernetes
 linkTitle: Create Active-Active databases
-description: This section how to set up an active-active Redis Enterprise database on Kubernetes using the Redis operator.
+description: This section how to set up an active-active Redis Enterprise database on Kubernetes using the Redis Enterprise Software operator.
 weight: 50
 alwaysopen: false
 categories: ["Platforms"]